Do you think greasy build-up on your grill improves the flavor?

-When you want to clean with water either remove or cover electrical parts like igniters.
+- When you want to clean with water either remove or cover electrical parts like igniters.
 You can use plastic or tape.
 You will find that some new grills will have infrared burners that are glass or ceramic make sure you read the instructions as these parts need to be handled carefully.

-Make sure you clean the part where the exhaust escapes.
-This where the draft that pulls oxygen into the combustion system comes from.
+- Make sure you clean the part where the exhaust escapes.
+This is where the draft that pulls oxygen into the combustion system comes from.
 Ensuring this is clean will allow for an optimum flame.

-Dissembling Your Grill
+1. Dissembling Your Grill

 When cleaning the bottom part of the gas grill take out the heat diffusers and any other parts that will easy detach so you are able to clean between and below the burners with a knife.

 Another good way to check is to push water though them.
 When you have done this also check the gas/air mix.
 You will find that gas grills are tuned for the proper mix only at the factory and will sometimes need an adjustment.
-See the step below to do this
+See the step below to do this.

-The Interior of the Cooking Chamber
+2. The Interior of the Cooking Chamber

-Cleaning the Grill Pan
+3. Cleaning the Grill Pan

-Checking The Gas / Air Mix
+4. Checking The Gas / Air Mix

-1 Loosen the screw on the venturis
+- Loosen the screw on the venturis.

-Cleaning The Rust on A Grill
+Cleaning The Rust on a Grill

 You want to use the mildest method first, and work your way through the list until you have managed to remove the rust.